Vinai/customer-activation/README.md

 There also is the Extension [Netzarbeiter_GroupsCatalog2][] which may suit your needs better, you have to evaluate yourself what is the best solution for your case.

-This module can also be installed from [Magento Connect][mc].

-[mc]: http://www.magentocommerce.com/magento-connect/customer-activation.html "The Customer Activation Extension on Magento Connect"
-[Netzarbeiter_LoginCatalog]: http://www.magentocommerce.com/magento-connect/login-only-catalog.html "The Login only Catalog Extension on Magento Connect"
+[Netzarbeiter_LoginCatalog]: https://github.com/Vinai/loginonlycatalog/ "The Login only Catalog Extension on github"
 [Netzarbeiter_GroupsCatalog2]: https://github.com/Vinai/groupscatalog2 "GroupsCatalog 2"

 Compatibility